MiX Telematics (NYSE:MIXT) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of MiX Telematics (NYSE:MIXT – Free Report) in a research report report published on Wednesday.
-The firm issued a buy rating on the technology company’s stock.
+StockNews.com assumed coverage on shares of MiX Telematics (NYSE:MIXT – Free Report) in a research report sent to investors on Thursday.
+The brokerage issued a buy rating on the technology company’s stock.

 MiX Telematics Price Performance

-A number of large investors have recently modified their holdings of MIXT.
-Hsbc Holdings PLC acquired a new position in shares of MiX Telematics during the 4th quarter valued at about $1,757,000.
-Harber Asset Management LLC increased its stake in MiX Telematics by 6.6% in the fourth quarter.
-Harber Asset Management LLC now owns 703,202 shares of the technology company’s stock valued at $6,055,000 after purchasing an additional 43,436 shares during the last quarter.
-Cannell Capital LLC purchased a new position in MiX Telematics in the fourth quarter valued at approximately $7,718,000.
-Black Maple Capital Management LP acquired a new stake in shares of MiX Telematics in the fourth quarter valued at approximately $369,000.
-Finally, Investmentaktiengesellschaft Fuer Langfristige Investoren TGV acquired a new stake in shares of MiX Telematics in the fourth quarter valued at approximately $1,753,000.
-Hedge funds and other institutional investors own 45.72% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Hsbc Holdings PLC bought a new position in shares of MiX Telematics during the fourth quarter valued at $1,757,000.
+Investmentaktiengesellschaft Fuer Langfristige Investoren TGV bought a new position in shares of MiX Telematics during the fourth quarter valued at $1,753,000.
+Cannell Capital LLC bought a new position in shares of MiX Telematics during the fourth quarter valued at $7,718,000.
+Black Maple Capital Management LP bought a new position in shares of MiX Telematics during the fourth quarter valued at $369,000.
+Finally, Harber Asset Management LLC lifted its holdings in shares of MiX Telematics by 6.6% during the fourth quarter.
+Harber Asset Management LLC now owns 703,202 shares of the technology company’s stock valued at $6,055,000 after acquiring an additional 43,436 shares during the period.
+45.72% of the stock is owned by institutional investors.

 About MiX Telematics